-In addition to the risks outlined in this MD&A, the Company has identified the extreme volatility occurring in the financial markets recently as a significant risk for the Company.
-As a result of the market turmoil, investors are moving away from assets they perceive as risky to those they perceive as less so.
+In addition to the risks outlined in this MD&A, the Company has identified the extreme volatility occurring in the financial markets as a significant risk for the Company.
+As a result, investors are moving away from assets they perceive as risky to those they perceive as less so.
 Companies like Petrolympic are considered risk assets and are highly speculative.
 The volatility in the markets and investor sentiment may make it difficult for Petrolympic to access the capital markets in order to raise the capital it will need to fund its current level of expenditures.